alexcasalboni/aws-lambda-power-tuning/README.md

 }
 ```

-As soon as you click "Start Execution", the state machine chart will appear and you will be able to follow the execution flow.
+As soon as you click "**Start Execution**", the state machine chart will appear and you will be able to follow the execution flow.
 Here's a screenshot:

 ![state-machine](state-machine-screenshot.png?raw=true)

-Once the execution has completed, you will find the execution results in the "Output" tab of the "Execution Details" section.
+Once the execution has completed, you will find the execution results in the "**Output**" tab of the "**Execution Details**" section.

 ## State Machine Input